digital-asset/daml-platform-observability-example/README.md

 * Ensure you have enough resources allocated to running the example containers; if a memory resource limit is reached then a container will be randomly killed.
-In particular, the `daml_observability_canton` container can reach a steady state memory usage of 4 GB.
+In particular, the `daml_observability_canton` container can reach a steady state memory usage of 4GB.
 * Deploy the containers locally, which include several Daml Enterprise components, Prometheus, Grafana, and related containers.
 This is done with the
 command: `docker compose up`.